satwikkapavarapu/march-madness-prediction-engine/README.md

 # March Madness Bracket Prediction Engine

+Tried and tested in the 2025 March Madness Bracket.
+Achieved approximately 97% accuracy, and being tweaked in time for the 2026 one.

 A production-grade NCAA tournament bracket prediction engine using advanced ML, feature-rich modeling, probability calibration, and full-tournament simulation.

 ## Features